It is YOUR duty to report ALL safeguarding concerns as a matter of urgency following the correct process.

 • To ensure robust safeguarding arrangements and procedures are in operation to provide children and young people with appropriate safety and protection whilst at CLCGB, allowing them to participate in a fun, safe environment and in an atmosphere of fair play.

-• To take all reasonable, practical steps to protect children from harm, discrimination and degrading treatment and respect
+• To take all reasonable, practical steps to protect children from harm, discrimination and degrading treatment and respect their rights, wishes and feelings.

-appropriate learning opportunities to recognise, identify and respond to signs of abuse, neglect and other safeguarding
+• To ensure everyone understands their roles and responsibilities with respect of safeguarding and is provided with appropriate learning opportunities to recognise, identify and respond to signs of abuse, neglect and other safeguarding concerns relating to children and young people.

-individual/s who raise or disclose the concern.
-All concerns or allegations of poor practise or abuse are taken seriously and responded to swiftly and appropriately.
+• To ensure appropriate action is taken in the event of incidents/concerns of abuse and support provided to the individual/s who raise or disclose the concern.
+All concerns or allegations of poor practice or abuse are taken seriously and responded to swiftly and appropriately.
 It is the responsibility of safeguarding experts to determine whether or not abuse has taken place but it is everyone’s responsibility to report it.

-• To ensure that confidential, detailed and accurate records of all safeguarding concerns are maintained and securely
+• To ensure that confidential, detailed and accurate records of all safeguarding concerns are maintained and securely stored.

 • To maintain high standards of behaviours and good practise through compliance with CLCGB codes of conduct produced for Officers, Warrant Officers, Junior leaders, helpers, parents/guardians, members over 18 and volunteers working alongside CLCGB.
 The policy and procedures are mandatory for everyone involved with CLCGB.
 Failure to comply with the policy and procedures will be addressed without delay and may ultimately result in dismissal/exclusion from the CLCGB.